Royals vs. Twins Player Props Betting Odds

-Player props are listed for Carlos Correa and Bobby Witt Jr., among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Monday at 8:10 PM ET.
+Player props are available for Carlos Correa and Bobby Witt Jr., among others, when the Minnesota Twins host the Kansas City Royals at Target Field on Tuesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!